 The first scenario above leads to midlife career changes where initially everything is new and different and wonderful.
 Very quickly though, the individual begins to express themselves in the old ways in the new job.
 The same patterns begin to emerge and life begins to get very similar to before.

-Your decision making skills are organised to keep this sense of yourself intact.
+Your decision making skills are organized to keep this sense of yourself intact.

 Making such midlife career changes assessments affects how you consider the remainder of your life.
 No longer is growing old associated with all the so-called negative stuff, the changing body, the slowing down, and so on.